 How to tame fear and uncertainty?

-Each of us feels strong emotions in this difficult period for us, and fear and uncertainty far outweigh even a sense of security.
-We are scared.
-It's normal.
-We feel insecure.
-It's normal.
-We have "black scenarios" approaching us.
-It's normal, BA!
-If we did not feel them, it would seem sociopathy (i.e. the lack of the ability to feel feelings), so that we are afraid is a very healthy symptom.
-Let's not make another unnecessary brick like: I shouldn't be afraid.
-We should start from the assumption that is widely duplicated - very unanimously, by psychological environments, namely: All emotions are needed.
-Our body through emotions communicates with us, therefore marginalizing or rejecting them is a step to lose contact with ourselves.
+Each of us feels strong emotions during this difficult period for us, and fear and uncertainty definitely outweigh at least a sense of security.
+We are afraid, this is normal.
+We feel insecure, that's normal.
+We are haunted by "black scenarios", that's normal, BA!
+If we didn't feel them, it would border on sociopathy (i.e. inability to feel feelings), so the fact that we are afraid is a very healthy symptom.
+Let's not add another unnecessary brick to ourselves like: I shouldn't/should be afraid.
+We should proceed from an assumption widely reproduced - very unanimously, by psychological circles - namely: all emotions are necessary.
+Our body communicates with us through emotions, so marginalizing them, or even rejecting them, is a step towards losing touch with ourselves.

-Approx. We have already established that all emotions are important and should not be denied or underestimated.
-Everyone serves something - including those from the "not pleasant" category, so to deal with them, we must first know why they serve?
+Ok, we have already established that all emotions are important and should not be denied or downplayed.
+Each one serves something - including those in the "unpleasant" category, and so in order to deal with them, we must first know why they serve?
 Why do they appear?
-The importance of their weight can be demonstrated by the fact that every living organism around the globe, be it an ant, elephant or human being, is subject to the principle of conservation of energy, which says that the body will not "invest" life-giving energy on purposeless processes.
-According to this principle, the emergence of emotions called fear, anxiety, uncertainty - is certainly a needed process.
+About the essence of their importance, let us testify to the fact that every living organism around the globe, be it an ant, an elephant or a human being is subject to the principle of conservation of energy, which states that the organism will not "invest" life-giving energy on pointless processes.
+According to this principle, the emergence of emotions: fear, anxiety, uncertainty, is certainly a necessary process.

 Why fear?

 Fear is a familiar feeling.
-We can identify, name, give its reason.
-This feeling, when something in our stomachs, when we are afraid of something, it is fear.
-It has its sources already in the prenatal period.
-It does not result from the threatening situation, and therefore is the result of what is happening in our head.
-We are afraid of, for example, how a pandemic will develop and how monstrous its size will be.
-What harvests will the victims collect, but is this the case now?
-Are we seeing millions of victims and the world is starting to burn?
-Well, China, for example, is slowly mastering the situation, and European doctors agree - we can do it!
-If fear does not take real danger, but flows from within us, why does this feeling even serve?
-Ok, we understand fear - it has an adaptive function, if we weren't afraid of dangers we wouldn't survive.
+We can define it, name it, give its cause.
+That feeling when something squeezes us in the stomach, when we are afraid of something is anxiety.
+It has its origins already in the prenatal period.
+It does not arise from a threatening situation, so it is the result of what is going on in our minds.
+We are afraid, for example, of how a pandemic will develop and how monstrous its size will be.
+What toll of casualties it will take, but is that already the case?
+Are we recording millions of casualties and the world is starting to go up in flames?
+Well no, China, for example, is already slowly getting the situation under control, and European doctors agree - we can handle it!
+If fear does not come from real danger, but flows from within us, then why does this feeling serve at all?
+Ok, fear we understand - it has an adaptive function, if we were not afraid of dangers we would not survive.
 But fear?
-We are looking at a photo of a venomous, hideous osmion-spider monster - a spider.
-Most of us are afraid - not fear.
-It does not threaten us that the photo comes alive and the danse macabre dances with us with the spider.
-It is a sensation of an imagined threat that is not motivated in reality.
+We look at a picture of a venomous, hideous, eight-legged monster - a spider.
+Most of us just feel anxiety - not fear.
+We are not threatened by the photo coming to life and the spider dancing a danse macabre with us.
+It is the feeling of an imagined threat that is not motivated in reality.

 Tame the bastard!

-Ok, we've already defined what fear is, we've distinguished it from fear, and we've given ourselves permission to feel all emotions.
-Let's try to look at methods of dealing with fear resulting from the current situation.
+Ok, we have already defined what fear is, distinguished it from anxiety and given ourselves "permission" to feel all emotions.
+So let's try to look at methods of dealing with fear arising from the current situation.

-• Let's start with fear.
-Talking about what causes fear in us and confronting with the situations that cause it, helps us tame it and thus make it stop being a source of fear.
+- To begin with, let's tame the fear.
+Talking about what triggers it in us and confronting situations that cause it helps to tame and thus make them stop being a source of fear.

-• Physical activity?
+- Physical activity?
 Sure!
 This is another important weapon in the fight against fear.
-Physical effort, followed by fatigue, cause that we do not focus so much on what we are afraid of, and in addition we also increase the level of serotonin in the brain, the so-called "happiness hormone".
-Since we have our favorite physical activity, we must also ensure a quality rest.
-Finding in the busy schedule, even half an hour for yourself, devoting time to what brings us relief in a diametrical way, changes our thinking to a more positive one.
+Physical exertion, followed by fatigue, makes us not focus so hard on what we are afraid of, plus it also raises the level of serotonin in the brain, the so-called "happy hormone."
+Since we have our favorite physical activity we must also take care of quality rest.
+Finding even half an hour for ourselves in a busy schedule, devoting time to what brings us solace dramatically, changes our thinking to a more positive one.
 In the current situation, most of us stay at home.
-So let's use this time, also for a moment of relax.
-Maybe we can finally catch up on reading, maybe try some interesting hobby, or maybe netflix and mountain of chips?
-These are great ways.
+So let's take advantage of this time, also to relax for a while.
+Maybe we'll finally catch up on our reading, maybe try some interesting hobbies, or maybe Netflix and a mountain of chips?
+These are great ways to go.

-• Fear should be rationalized - the ability to control your moods, work on concentration, a kind of "separation" of emotions from critical thinking allow you to deal with the biological source of anxiety more easily.
-Let's ask ourselves: What are we really afraid of in the current situation?
-It may turn out that the source of fear lies somewhere else.
-Different people feel the fear of the pandemic to varying degrees - we know that over 80% of young people are exposed to this pathogen almost unnoticed.
-Our seniors are definitely more exposed here.
-If not the virus itself then maybe what it carries with it?
-Economic effects?
+- Fear should be rationalized - the ability to control one's moods work on concentration, a kind of "separation" of emotions from critical thinking allow us to deal more easily with the biological source of anxiety.
+Let's ask ourselves: what are we really afraid of in the current situation?
+It may turn out that the source of anxiety lies quite elsewhere.
+Different people feel the fear associated with the pandemic itself to different degrees - we know that more than 80% of young people go through contact with the pathogen even unnoticed.
+Here, our seniors are definitely more vulnerable.
+If not the virus itself, how about what it brings with it?
+The economic impact?
 Social chaos?
-An insightful look at ourselves, which is our source, and conscious care of our body is a recipe for coming out of this experience stronger and wiser.
+Taking a deeper look into ourselves as to what in each of us is the source, plus taking conscious care of our bodies, is a sure recipe for coming out of this experience stronger and much wiser.

 Our knowledge originates in what we feel.